Old Town Walking Tour

 - 16. Dalhousie House*

-- Currently used as a Community Hall and Seniors Centre, this building was once part of Muir Brothers Dry Docks and Shipyard.
+- This building was once part of Muir Brothers Dry Docks and Shipyard.
 It was built around 1850 by Alexander Muir and was a service building for the docks.

 - 17. Royal Canadian Henley Regatta Course and Grandstand